LukasDrews97/DumbleLLM/README.md

 # DumbleLLM - Custom Large Language Model

-This repository contains the code for a decoder-only transformer, similar to Llama, or GPT.
-It was trained on an English corpus built from the seven Harry Potter books.
+This repository contains the code for a decoder-only transformer, similar to Llama or GPT.
+It was trained on an English corpus built from the seven Harry Potter books and has roughly 75M trainable parameters.

 # Technical Features